echoatday/Lifeweb/README.md

 Life, written in vanilla Javascript for web consumption.
-May run slowly on some browsers.
+May run slowly on some systems.

-Playable State: SURVIVAL
+Playable State: SNAKE

 You are a little pink circle.
-If you touch Life, you fail.
-Outside of your starting area, Life cells initialize randomly, then develop according to their rules.
-They'll eventually stagnate, which is kind of like winning.
-Your yellow hurtbox is visible for testing and clarity.
+If you touch Life, you die.
+Eliminate 'Fruit Cells' by firing Life at them.
+Each FC is worth 1 point.
+Difficulty not yet implemented.

 Controls:
+WASD to move
+UJOL to shoot
-WASD to move, SPACE to reset
+SPACE to reset